ninogjoni/wvsv_corona_tracker/README.md

 - pgAdmin to administrate all postgreSQL-databases ("Klicki-Bunti")

 ### Preparations for development
-1. In the root folder, please execute the following command: `mvn clean install` -> **Wichtig**: You need to set the correct JDK Version either in your JAVA_HOME environment variable or in your IDE, otherwise maven will throw errors.
+1. In the root folder, please execute the following command: `mvn clean install` -> **IMPORTANT**: You need to set the correct JDK Version either in your "JAVA_HOME" environment variable or in your IDE, otherwise maven will throw errors.
 2. You might need to refresh the root folder.

 ## Contributing